-The continued work to increase incomes in Luton through our bespoke Better Off Calculator is a huge success, securing £500,000 This has led to the formation of the financial resilience partnership group that will include community partners in the delivery of this across Luton, as well as wider financial resilience awareness, as part of our Better Off Luton mission.
+The continued work to increase incomes in Luton through our bespoke Better Off Calculator is a huge success, securing £500,000 in unclaimed benefits for our residents.
+This has led to the formation of the financial resilience partnership group that will include community partners in the delivery of this across Luton, as well as wider financial resilience awareness, as part of our Better Off Luton mission.

-Luton has seen a drop of more than 7 percentage points in our smoking figures and there are 300 fewer households in temporary accommodation than in 2019.
+Luton has seen a 7% drop in smoking figures, from 21% to 14%, and there are 300 fewer households in temporary accommodation than in 2019, though the rising cost in providing temporary accommodation means demand pressure remains high.